Listening Section in IELTS Test

 3. Listen to the Audio Recording Carefully and Take Notes Immediately

-- The Listening IELTS Test requires you to answer the questions after listening to an audio recording.
+- This section requires you to answer the questions after listening to an audio recording.
 The audio recording will be played only once.
 The audio recording will provide all the instructions, dialogues and monologues necessary for answering the different sections of the test.
 Hence, you need to listen to the audio carefully with full concentration.

 - Take notes and write your answers immediately on the question paper while you are listening to the audio.
 Never try to keep the contents of the audio just in your memory without taking notes.